ISISComputingGroup/ibex_developers_manual/Cryogenic-SMS-PSU.md

 * The maximum allowed current will be set to `MAX_CURR`
 * The maximum allowed voltage will be set to `MAX_VOLT`
 * The heater output will be set to `HEATER_OUT`
+* The ramp rate will be set to an appropriate value read from `RAMP_FILE` based on the current value of the field

 ## Macros:
 |Macro|Description|Defaults|